Composition in Art - How to Create Thoughtful Compositions in Paintings

 Every time I look at it my eyes start somewhere different.
 The composition has balance yet it’s not following any rules.
 If this painting was in your house, years could go by and you might notice a new detail or shape that you hadn't noticed before.
 For some people, this feeling of freshness and the simultaneous contrast of colors are what make Abstraktes Bild an attractive painting.

-In sum, the rules and what our eyes look for are all worth considering when putting together a composition, but ultimately, you have to play around to find a combination that brings together the various elements of your painting in an interesting way that represents your vision.
+In sum, the "rules" and where our eyes gravitate are worth considering when putting together a composition, but ultimately, you have to play around to find a combination that brings together the various elements of your painting in an interesting way that represents you, your instincts, and your vision.
 The more you practice, the more intuitive the process will become!